EWOSA News - July 2022

 From the Ombudsman

-As always, we are here to help.
+We want you to know that we are here to help.
 Please contact us on 1800 665 565 or via our website if you need assistance.

 Energy and Water Ombudsman SA